-Here, VR being used for tactical exercises and simulations too.
+Here, VR is being used for tactical exercises and simulations too.
 Here, the life-life experiences are used to mimic real-life scenarios that military personnel may encounter in the field.
 That means things like dealing with multiple targets, or following instructions when entering an unsecured building.

 The truly amazing thing about VR is that it can be altered to fit any scenario and any training application.
-Once the basic physics engine is in place, it’s relatively simple for a team of programmers to change parameters, to alter elements of the environment, or to raise or lower the difficulty.
+Once the basic physics engine is in place, it’s relatively simple for a team of programmers to change parameters, alter elements of the environment, or raise or lower the difficulty.
 That means it can test the broader ability of soldiers as in the previous examples, or it can test the granular independent elements that make up a soldier’s overall ability.

 This allows VR to be used in a wide variety of training situations.
 For instance, VR training will typically begin with a ‘virtual boot camp’ style of experience that can be done with 360 VR video.
 From there, diverse scenarios can be introduced depending on the needs of that particular service.
-There may be programs testing physical fitness, skills (such as putting together weaponry), knowledge (identifying certain types of situation or equipment), or even medical training!
+There may be programs testing physical fitness, skills (such as putting together weaponry), knowledge (identifying certain types of situations or equipment), or even medical training!

 Then there are vehicle and flight simulations, that is an ideal application for VR to help augment other forms of training.
 Here, the VR headsets are typically used in conjunction with simulators that recreate the physical movements of the virtual vehicle.
 In some cases, this experience can be almost indistinguishable from the real thing!

-The army is just one organization that has shown an interest in VR technology.
+The Army is just one organization that has shown an interest in VR technology.
 Of course, there are many more potential applications for this game-changing tech.
 It should come as no surprise that the same medical application is something that has been used to train doctors, surgeons, nurses, and other medical personnel for instance.

 Likewise, it is only logical that this is a tool that NASA should also employ.
 It’s only a matter of time before we see a more widespread use of VR in classrooms.
 Imagine teaching Egyptology by letting children walk around a simulation of the Great Pyramid of Giza!

 What’s more though, is that VR can be used to train the brain beyond simply learning and testing skills.
-The brain is at its most plastic and adaptable when it is focussed and learning.
+The brain is at its most plastic and adaptable when it is focused and learning.
 We spend much of our lives sitting down and focussing on a big screen in front of us.
-The skills that are rewarded in business are those that require us to turn our minds inwards.
+The skills that are rewarded in business are those that require us to turn our minds inward.

 But success in combat comes down to being alert and focused: it’s about rapid decision making and quickly identifying potential dangers on the horizon.
 VR can help to train these abilities by placing us in situations where we are surrounded by virtual opponents, and by forcing us to react quickly and aim true.

-As far as our physiology is concerned, this is no different to the real thing.
+As far as our physiology is concerned, this is no different from the real thing.
 This can trigger something called ‘brain plasticity’ – actually leading to the creation of new neurons and new connections that help to improve brain function.
 Studies show that people who play computer games have great decision-making skills, along with better visual acuity.
 Imagine what VR can do for the brain then!